mandywwl/asp-team101/README.md

 ### SAGE App

-Welcome to SAGE, your mental health companion app designed to support and enhance your mental well-being.
+Welcome to SAGE, a mental health companion app designed to support and enhance your mental well-being.

 ## Features